inhashed/thehive-sentinel-integration/sentinel-logicapps/sentinel-la-closeincidentfromcase/README.md

 #### sentinel-la-closeincidentfromalertURL

-The URL of the HTTP webrequest trigger of sentinel-la-closeincidentfromalert Logic Apps
+The URL of the HTTP webrequest trigger of sentinel-la-closeincidentfromalert Logic Apps.

 #### thehiveurl